blue-ocean-hrnyc31/namaslay/README.md

 ___

-Any changes to the client code will be automatically reflected in the browser by leveraging Wepack's hot module replacement.
+By leveraging Webpack's hot module replacement, any changes to the client code will be automatically reflected in the browser.
-Any changes to the server will be immediately present by using nodemon.
+By using nodemon, any changes to the server will be made immediately present.

 ___